archibaldmilton/Girellu/Resources/screenshot-setup/README.md

 |:---:|
 | Tick "Allow free camera," untick "Orbit mode for F5 Camera," and select PNG in "Screenshots format." |

-"assettocorsa.ini" must be prepared to keep the game working consistently.
+"assettocorsa.ini" must be set read-only to prevent CM from reverting its original settings.
+To do this, follow the steps below:
 1. Navigate to `\assettocorsa\system\cfg` (The game file directory not the document directory.)
 2. Open "assettocorsa.ini"
 3. Change the following parameters: